ckrk/bidding_learning/README.md

 The fringe player reads his bids from a csv-file.
 The name of the file is hardcoded in the reset function from BiddingMarket_energy_Environment.py.
 All csv's are stored in ./data/fringe-players.
 Currently, we provide following standard test csv:
-- test_fringe02.csv (Standard choice, 100 price steps, quantity steps 100)
+- simple_fringe02.csv (Standard choice, 100 price steps, quantity steps 100)
-- test_fringe03.csv (100 price steps, quantity steps 1)
+- simple_fringe03.csv (100 price steps, quantity steps 1)
 - others.csv (non-trivial, Test Case by Christoph Graf, for comparision with optimization solver, 60 bids)
-- simple_fringe.csv (easy file, price_bids increase by 1000, quantity_bids increase by 1, 60 bids)
+- simple_fringe01.csv (easy file, price_bids increase by 1000, quantity_bids increase by 1, 60 bids)

 Attention, only csv with 60 bids are compatible!

 #### Test Parameters

-The noise model and its variants is hard-coded in test_main.py.
+The noise model and its variants is hard-coded in main.py.
 There is:
 - OU-Noise
 - Gaussian Noise (Standard): sigma defines variance

 #### Network Architecture

-The architecture of the actor and critic netowrks are hardcoded in model_main.py
+The architecture of the actor and critic netowrks are hardcoded in actor_crtic.py

 ## Dependency Structure:

-  - test_main.py                                                            (High-level interface thaht accepts user input)
+  - main.py                                                            (High-level interface thaht accepts user input)
-      - DDPG_main.py                                                            (Learning Algorithm,        3rd Party Code)
+      - agent_ddpg.py                                                            (Learning Algorithm,        3rd Party Code)
-          - model_main.py                                      (Provides Neural Networks, Actor and Critic, 3rd Party Code)
+          - actor_critic.py                                      (Provides Neural Networks, Actor and Critic, 3rd Party Code)
-      - BiddingMarket_energy_Environment.py   (Energy Market Envrionment, receives bids from agents and determines outcome)
+      - environment_bid_market.py   (Energy Market Envrionment, receives bids from agents and determines outcome)
           - market_clearing.py                                         (Numpy based,Clears bids and demand, outputs reward)
           - other.csv, simple_fringe.csv                                         (Fixed Bidding Patterns for fringe player)
-      - utils_main.py                                              (Provides Noise Models, Learning Memory, 3rd Party Code)
+      - utils.py                                              (Provides Noise Models, Learning Memory, 3rd Party Code)
-      - utils_2split.py                                (Provides bid-reshaping, if capacity can be split into several bids)